Live initialization

 But more than that, the control can be changed with a keyboard (or from another JavaScript piece) and this must also be taken into account.

-method as many instructions about how to initialize as
+You can put in the live method as many instructions about how to initialize as

 you need.
-Here it happens after a click
+Here it happens after a click event on the label element and also

-event on the embedded control
+after a change event on the embedded control element, which is native input.

 modules.define('checkbox', ['i-bem__dom'], function(provide, BEMDOM) {